 J.J.
 Keller is a private, family-owned business that was formed in 1953.
 The company is one of the most established names in safety and compliance consulting.
 It claims to serve more than 600,000 customers, including 90% of Fortune® 1000 companies.

 J.J.
 Keller is our runner-up not only because it’s a reputable company in the workplace safety training industry, but also because of its breadth of offerings.
 It has a large list of interactive courses available online that is broken down by individual industries, with two of the largest being transportation and construction.
 Most of J.J.
-Keller’s classes cost just $25 per person and can easily be purchased on its website.
+Keller’s classes cost between $25 and $80 per person and can easily be purchased on its website.

 In addition to its individual safety course offerings, J.J.
 Keller helps employers draft their own internal safety policies.
-The company can consult individually for businesses that want assistance in drafting policy, or business owners can utilize J.J.
+The company can consult individually with businesses that want assistance in drafting policy, or business owners can utilize J.J.
 Keller’s library of templates to draft their own.

 Best Flexible Package Pricing: Safety Skills